Last Updated on October 29, 2020 by bricoleur

 —Hölderlin, “In Lovely Blue”

-While asked again and again to remember the very impossibility of remembering is reinforced by what we are asked to remember as well as the challenge of perception that one undergoes in the encounter with Marker’s The Hollow Men.
-In Sans soleil, Marker’s alter ego Sandor Krasna conveys that he has spent his life “trying to understand the function of remembering, which is not the opposite of forgetting, but rather its lining.
-We do not remember, we rewrite memory as much as history is rewritten.”
-In The Hollow Men, Marker rewrites history in order for it to be remembered anew as the 20th century verges into the distance and we continue on into the 21st.
+While asked again and again to remember, the very impossibility of remembering is reinforced by what we are asked to remember as well as the challenge of perception that one undergoes in the encounter with Marker’s The Hollow Men.
+In Sans Soleil, Marker’s alter ego Sandor Krasna conveys that he has spent his life “trying to understand the function of remembering, which is not the opposite of forgetting, but rather its lining.
+We do not remember; we rewrite memory as much as history is rewritten.”
+In The Hollow Men, Marker rewrites history in order for it to be remembered anew as the 20th century verges into the distance and we continue into the 21st.
 Words, images, and words made images stream across multiple monitors: they disintegrate, are fragmented, bleed from monitor to monitor to monitor fluidly crisscrossing in manifold directions.
-When the words are complete they are not always legible, for they enlarge, stretch beyond the frames of the monitors, are distorted, move swiftly, or are broken into syllable fragments, such as when the word “sightless” is broken into pieces.
+When the words are complete, they are not always legible, for they enlarge, stretch beyond the frames of the monitors, are distorted, move swiftly, or are broken into syllable fragments, such as when the word “sightless” is broken into pieces.
 Once it decays, all that we are left with is a haunting remain: SS.

 Due to their proliferation and mobility, as well as their multiplication, one cannot capture all of the words streaming across the monitors, nor can one read all of them, for memory is impossible and absolute perception is occluded by the limits of cognition as well as the form of the installation.
 In giving multiple trajectories to the text, Marker challenges cognition itself, but in particular, it is through moving the text horizontally across the monitors from right to left that cognition and narrative are subtly undermined.
 In this reversal, there is a strong sense of disorientation, for the Western order of reading text is disrupted.
 Our ability to remember, to truly recount, is broken down.
 At one point, the word “RECOGNIZE” is dissembled and the word “COGNIZE” is made to briefly hover, trembling in blackness.
 Marker achieves another kind of disorientation through the constant movement of the still images and the text as well.
 Similarly, Jancsó employed complex choreographic cinematography in his early films in order to disrupt any notion of the real, forcing the viewer to question the verity of the seen, and constant movement is put to comparable effect in The Hollow Men.